-In August 2017, I completed my PhD and began work as a postdoctoral fellow in the Department of Plant Biology and Pathology at Rutgers as a part of a NIH T32 training program with the National Center for Complementary and Integrative Health focused on botanical interventions for metabolic syndrome.
+As of August 2017, I have been working as a postdoctoral fellow in the Department of Plant Biology and Pathology at Rutgers as a part of a NIH T32 training program with the National Center for Complementary and Integrative Health focused on botanical interventions for metabolic syndrome.

-I aim to pursue a career dedicated to research and teaching at an academic institution.
-My goal as a professor is to develop a research program focusing on the development of nutraceutical therapies for chronic diseases of the human gut using novel processing techniques for plant-based foods.
+The research goal of my new laboratory at Colorado State is to develop explore and develop nutraceutical therapies for chronic diseases of the human gut using novel processing techniques for plant-based foods.

 I believe that advancement of agricultural and health sciences absolutely requires motivated and dynamic individuals who are enthusiastic about the production and dissemination of knowledge.
 I strive to make use of the diverse set of technical skills and find opportunities to teach and mentor others through formal course instruction, lab assistance and even things as simple as written and oral communication with non-scientists.